HaroldVB/CSV-Endpoint-Manager-Tool/README.md

 # CSV-Endpoint-Manager-Tool
-A tool that combines CSV files so you can easily import your devices into Endpoint Manager
+A tool that combines CSV files so you can easily import your devices into Microsoft Endpoint Manager

 # Syntax to use the script